Tus1688/tus1688.github.io/docs/Project/Mini ERP/index.md

 -   I learned that ORM is not always the best choice, because it is very hard to debug when something goes wrong and speaking about performance, I found that using raw SQL is faster than using ORM.
 -   I learned that stateless authentication is the best way to scale but it is very hard to implement.
-So, I still use stateful authentication to validate refresh token
+So, I still use stateful authentication to validate a refresh token, but all secured endpoint use stateless authentication (JWT).
 -   I learned how to debug selinux policy, and successfully confine docker daemon and containers in selinux.